 3. Machine Learning Is the Next Battlefront

 AWS has a worthy machine learning adversary in IBM Watson, and they announced several machine learning products intended to help them compete.

 Amazon DeepLens was the main product announcement.
 DeepLens is an HD deep-learning enabled video camera that allows developers to easily get started in the world of machine vision.
 It was demonstrated with the simple “hot dog or not a hot dog” example during which the camera indicates if your plate of food contains a hot dog or not.
 Obviously, it has more important uses, but it was an important demonstration.
 AWS wants to get developers building applications for DeepLens, which in turn gets more people using AWS products.
 The DeepLens product was so popular that people were literally fighting to get their hands on one: I heard rumors of a scuffle breaking out in the line waiting to see it.

-AWS also announced Amazon Rekognition Video, a tool that lets you upload video to the cloud for real-time analysis to detect and recognize faces and objects in live streams.
+AWS also announced Amazon Rekognition Video, a tool that lets you upload the video to the cloud for real-time analysis to detect and recognize faces and objects in live streams.
 Rekognition can also analyze files stored in Amazon S3 to detect, track, recognize and extract faces, objects, and content.

 In addition to those two major products, AWS announced a suite of services already offered by other vendors that will allow AWS to build greater inroads into the machine learning arena: Comprehend, which lets you analyze large quantities of documents; Translate, a language translation server; and Transcribe, a speech-to-text service.
 When these services are combined with the existing Amazon Lex and Polly offerings, AWS will be one of the major players—if not the major player—in the machine learning space.